wbcchsyn/python-thread_utils/docs/README.rst

 Usage
 =====
-This module defines the following functions and class.
+This module defines the following functions and classes.

-  thread_utils.async(daemon=True)
+  thread_utils.actor(daemon=True)

-    Decorator that creates a worker thread and invokes callable there.
+    Decorator to create a worker thread and to invoke the callable there.

-    Decorated callable object returns a Future object immediately and invoked callable starts to run in worker thread.
+    The decorated callable returns a Future object immediately and invoked callable starts to run in worker thread.
 If argument \`daemon\' is True, the worker thread will be daemonic; otherwise not.
 Python program exits when only daemon threads are left.